The print was always the natural end product in the old film days, but now everything is digital so can’t we just look

 I only take 4 participants on my Karijini photo tour, it’s a very small group by any tour standard, and the perfect number to fit into just one Landcruiser with camera gear.
 The Landcruiser is a lot more comfortable on the terrible roads within and around Karijini than the smaller Toyota Prados or Pajeros that you can normally hire locally.
 The Landcruiser is much roomier, especially the leg room, and the better suspension makes for a smoother ride on gravel roads with corrugations and the odd pothole…

 The other reason I don’t shoot while on my Karijini Photo Tour is about limited room at locations.
 Many of the locations in Karijini are narrow and shooting spots are few, so just 4 participants is the ideal number, especially without me hogging the best spot (not that I would do that anyway).
-If I don’t even carry camera gear the temptation to shoot is completely removed and I get my photography fix vicariously by ensuring all of my group get their best shots.
+If I don’t even carry camera gear then the temptation to shoot is completely removed.
+I get my photography fix vicariously by ensuring all of my group get their best shots.

 After many years running my Karijini Photo Tour as a private tour I have finally gone ahead and put it out for general release.
 Just like my private Karijini photo tours previously, I have kept it to just 4 participants, and I don’t do any shooting, just mentoring.

 My Tasmania photo tour for 2023 with Paul Hoelen is now out and booking.
 I’m a bit slow with the blog entries, out of the habit I guess, so it’s actually been available for a couple of weeks and it’s almost full.
 As I type this there are just 2 spots remaining.